Explainable AI in Handwriting Detection for Dyslexia Using Transfer Learning: Dataset

 \section{Dataset}

-The dataset used in this study consists of handwritten letter images categorized into three classes: \textit{Normal}, \textit{Reversed}, and \textit{Corrected}.
-This dataset combines uppercase letters from NIST Special Database 19 \cite{nist_sd19}, lowercase letters from the Kaggle Dyslexia Handwriting Dataset \cite{patel2019azhandwritten}, and real-world samples from dyslexic children in Penang, Malaysia.
+Exploring the intricate nuances of handwritten letters, our research focuses on a distinct collection classified into three categories: The types of measurement on the second line are in form of \textit{Normal}, \textit{Reversed}, and \textit{Corrected}.
+This compilation is based on uppercase samples from the NIST SD19 \cite{nist_sd19}, lowercase examples from the Kaggle Dyslexia Handwriting Dataset \cite{patel2019azhandwritten}, and natural (nondyslexic) handwriting samples from dyslexic children in Penang, Malaysia.
+Collecting these different sources allowed to build an extensive material base containing such linguistic features as the handwriting’s various forms.